-During 2019, we did not provide any compensation to Mr. Ganot, our President and Chief Executive Officer, for his service as a member of our Board.
-Mr. Ganot's compensation as an executive officer is set forth below under " Executive Compensation-2019 Summary Compensation Table."
+During 2020, we did not provide any compensation to Mr. Ganot, our President and Chief Executive Officer, for his service as a member of our Board.
+Mr. Ganot's compensation as an executive officer is set forth below under "Executive Compensation-2020 Summary Compensation Table."

 Non-employee director compensation is set by our Board of Directors at the recommendation of our compensation committee.
-In 2019, the compensation committee retained Radford, an AON Hewitt company, to assist in assessing our non-employee director compensation program and provide recommendations with respect to the compensation program.
+In 2020, the compensation committee retained Radford, an AON Hewitt company, to assist in assessing our non-employee director compensation program and provide recommendations with respect to the compensation program.

 Under our current director compensation program, we pay our non-employee directors a cash retainer for their service on the Board of Directors and for their service on each committee of which the director is a member.
 The chairs of each committee receive higher retainers for such service.
-These fees are payable in arrears in equal semi-annual installments not later than the 15th business day following the end of the second and fourth calendar quarters, provided that the amount of such payment will be prorated for any portion of such semi-annual period that the director is not serving on the Board, on such committee or in such position, and no fee shall be payable in respect of any period prior to the completion of our initial public offering.
+These fees are payable in arrears in equal semi-annual installments not later than the 15th business day following the end of the second and fourth calendar quarters, provided that the amount of such payment will be prorated for any portion of such semi-annual period that the director is not serving on the Board, on such committee or in such position.
 The fees paid to non-employee directors for their service on the Board of Directors and for their service on each committee of the Board of Directors of which the director is a member are as follows:

 Committee Member Annual Fee Chairperson Incremental Annual Fee

-Board of Directors \$35,000 \$35,000
+Board of Directors \$35,000 \$ 35,000

 Audit Committee 7,500 7,500

 Clinical Committee 7,500 7,500

 Compensation Committee 5,000 5,000

 Nominating and Governance Committee 4,000 4,000

+At the recommendation of Radford, our Board of Directors approved an increase to the annual cash retainer payable to our non-employee directors for their service on the Board of Directors from \$35,000 to \$40,000, effective as of June 16, 2021.
 We also reimburse our non-employee directors for reasonable out-of-pocket business expenses incurred in connection with the performance of their duties as directors, including travel expenses in connection with their attendance in person at our Board of Director and committee meetings.

-In addition, under our current director compensation program, each new non-employee director elected to our Board of Directors receives an option (the "Initial Option") to purchase 20,000 shares of our common stock under our 2018 Omnibus Incentive Plan (the " 2018 Plan").
+In addition, under our current director compensation program, each new non-employee director elected to our Board of Directors receives an option (the "Initial Option") to purchase 40,000 shares of our common stock under our 2020 Equity Incentive Plan (the "2020 Plan").
 Each of these options vest in equal annual installments over a three-year period measured from the date of grant, subject to the director's continued service as a director.
-Further, on the date of our annual meeting of stockholders, each non-employee director that has served on our Board of Directors for at least six months prior to such annual meeting receives an option (the "Annual Option") to purchase 10,000 shares of our common stock under our 2018 Plan.
+Further, on the date of our annual meeting of stockholders, each non-employee director that has served on our Board of Directors for at least six months prior to such annual meeting receives an option (the "Annual Option") to purchase 30,000 shares of our common stock under our 2020 Plan.
 Each of these options vest in full on the earlier to occur of the one-year anniversary of the grant date and immediately prior to our first annual meeting of stockholders occurring after the grant date, subject to the director's continued service as a director.
 All options granted to our non-employee directors under our director compensation program will be issued at exercise prices equal to the fair market value of our common stock on the date of grant and will become exercisable in full in the event of a change in control.